-Applicants per opening is one of the more basic metrics out there yet it can provide a wealth of information.
+Applicants per opening are one of the more basic metrics out there yet it can provide a wealth of information.
 As you can guess, this metric tabulates the number of applicants who apply for a particular job opening.

 5. Cost per Hire

-Also called cost to fill, cost per hire is a great hiring metric that measures the return on investment for your recruitment efforts.
+Also called cost to fill, cost per hire is a great recruiting metric that measures the return on investment for your recruitment efforts.
 It does this by determining how much of your budget is being spent on new hires.